 The school accepts transfer hours from other schools on a discretionary basis.
-In addition to the admissions requirements listed, the following additional requirements must be met for all transfer students:
+In addition to admissions requirements listed the following additional requirements must be met for all transfer in students:

-- 1. One Stop Academy reserves the right to evaluate transfer credit from other schools and under any applicable State Board Rules on transfer credit.
-The evaluation aims to determine whether the applicant's prior training is equivalent to the proficiency expected of One Stop Academy students at the same clock hours point in their training.
-The applicants will be advised of the determination, and the applicant may accept the evaluation before signing an enrollment agreement. - 2.
-Appropriate reduction in the course of instruction will be granted for transfer credit accepted.
-In addition, proper adjustments will be made in tuition and fees corresponding to receiving transfer credit for any institution program. - 3.
+- 1. One Stop Academy reserves the right to evaluate transfer credit from other schools, and in accordance with any applicable State Board Rules on transfer credit.
+The purpose of the evaluation is to determine whether the applicant's prior training is equivalent to the level of proficiency expected of One Stop Academy students at the same clock hours point in their training.
+The applicants will be advised of the determination and the applicant may accept the evaluation before signing an enrollment agreement. - 2.
+For transfer credit accepted, appropriate reduction in the course of instruction will be granted.
+Appropriate adjustment will be made in tuition and fees corresponding to the acceptance of transfer credit for any program of the institution. - 3.
 Acceptance of Transfer Credit/Military Education and Training: Evaluation of previous education and training will be conduction and granted appropriate credit, if applicable to our available program.
 If granted the duration of the program would be shortened appropriately and the Department of Veteran's Affairs and student will be notified.
 Credit will only be granted for eligible programs.
 Ref.
 Authority 38 CFR 21.4254(d)(3).